 CSB: Thanks for the endorsement, Bob.
 You make some valid points.
 What about if anyone wants additional info on the event?

 BK: They should visit their website.
-There’s information for registration as well as details on lodging, the scheduled events, food details and much, much more.
+There’s information for registration as well as details on lodging, scheduled events, food, and much, much more.

 BK: Of course.
 It’s really something we look forward to every summer.
 Hope Collin Street makes an appearance in the years to come!
 That is to say, more than just on our awesome biking jerseys.

 CSB: We’ll do our best, Bob.
 If there’s any way we can support our greater Texas community and their quest to go the distance, we’re more than happy to help.

 **This interview was abbreviated for length.
 To learn more about the HH100, visit their website or Facebook page.
 We’ll do our best to make it next year, and hope you do the same!